-Kiza Magendane is a knowledge broker with a special interest in African politics, migration and identity.
+Kiza Magendane is a writer and political scientist with a special interest in African politics, migration and identity.
 He is passionate about connecting people and organisations to find solutions for shared challenges.
 He studied political science in Amsterdam and Antwerp, holding a master degree in that field.
-Before joining for the Broker, Kiza was working as a freelance writer and policy entrepreneur.
-Besides his work at the Broker, he publishes for different national and international journalistic platforms.
+Kiza is working as a freelance writer and policy entrepreneur.

 There is no such thing as the diaspora.
 Better collaboration with diaspora organisations requires actions, both from the development sector and the diaspora community.
 A synthesis.